-- 4.3.4 Abergavenny CSA as defined in the Adopted LDP has an estimated total net retail floorspace of over 29,700m2 in 2020 of which nearly half is occupied by comparison goods outlets.
-Service uses account for the next largest proportion of retail floorspace at 29%, with convenience goods outlets accounting for 17% of net retail floorspace.
+- 4.3.4 Abergavenny CSA as defined in the Adopted LDP has an estimated total net retail floorspace of approximately 29,700m2 in 2021 of which nearly half is occupied by comparison goods outlets.
+Service uses account for the next largest proportion at nearly one third of retail floorspace at 32%, with convenience goods outlets accounting for 18% of net retail floorspace.
 The increase in the percentage of floorspace accounted for by convenience uses in 2018 was as a result of the opening of the new Morrison store. - 4.3.5 Figure 4.6 illustrates the percentage of floorspace for each type of unit.
-When figure 4.3 is compared to figure 4.6, it is apparent that comparison goods outlets account for 42% of units in the CSA, however, they account for 45% of net retail floorspace.
-In contrast service outlets account for 45% of all units and only 29% of floorspace, which indicates that the majority of service use is smaller in scale than that of comparison usage.
+When figure 4.3 is compared to figure 4.6, it is apparent that comparison goods outlets account for 42.4% of units in the CSA, however, they account for 45% of net retail floorspace.
+In contrast service outlets account for 48.2% of all units and only 32% of floorspace, which indicates that the majority of service use is smaller in scale than that of comparison usage.